Wolf (1994 film)

-Wolf is a 1994 American romantic horror film directed by Mike Nichols and starring Jack Nicholson, Michelle Pfeiffer, James Spader, Kate Nelligan, Richard Jenkins, Christopher Plummer, Eileen Atkins, David Hyde Pierce, and Om Puri.
+Wolf is a 1994 American romantic horror film directed by Mike Nichols and starring Jack Nicholson, Michelle Pfeiffer, James Spader, Kate Nelligan, Richard Jenkins, Christopher Plummer, Eileen Atkins, David Hyde Pierce and Om Puri.
 It was written by Jim Harrison and Wesley Strick, and an uncredited Elaine May.
 The music was composed by Ennio Morricone, and the cinematography was done by Giuseppe Rotunno.

+Wolf was released by Columbia Pictures on June 17, 1994.
+The film received positive reviews from critics and grossed $131 million against a $70 million budget.

 Plot

 Will Randall, editor-in-chief of a large New York publishing house, runs over a large black wolf on a Vermont country road; he is bitten while attempting to help it.
 A few days later, tycoon Raymond Alden announces that he's taking over the publishing house.
-The aging and ailing Will accepts a demotion while his unscrupulous protégé Stewart Swinton is given his previous position.
-Will meets Alden's headstrong but little-accomplished daughter, Laura.
-Will soon finds his vitality increased and his senses sharpened, which leads him suspecting his wife Charlotte and Swinton are having an affair after smelling Swinton's scent on Charlotte's clothing.
+The experienced and ailing Will accepts a demotion while his unscrupulous protégé Stewart Swinton is given his previous position.
+Will meets Alden's headstrong yet little-accomplished daughter, Laura.
+Will soon finds his vitality increased and his senses sharpened, which leads him to suspect his wife Charlotte and Swinton are having an affair after smelling Swinton's scent on Charlotte's clothing.
 Will's suspicion is confirmed when he surprises the two in Swinton's apartment.
 He angrily bites Swinton's hand before leaving Charlotte.

 Will begins a relationship with Laura and spends the night at the Aldens' villa after suffering a fainting spell.
 He awakens in a transformed state and mauls a deer in the estate's park, later awakening covered in blood.
-He visits pagan expert Dr. Vijav Alezais, who explains he is transforming into a wolf.
+He visits pagan expert Dr. Vijay Alezais, who explains he is transforming into a wolf.
 He gives Will an amulet to prevent his transformation's completion.
 That night, during another transformation, Will breaks into a zoo, steals handcuffs from a policeman while evading arrest, and viciously attacks a group of muggers.
 He wakes up in his hotel, with no memory of the previous night.